einar-hjortdal/peony/README.md

 └────────────┘
 ```

-It expect to work behind a web server set up as reverse proxy.
+peony is meant to work behind a web server set up as reverse proxy.
 It is recommended to use lighttpd.

 peony uses a cloud architecture.
 It can run on several backend servers sharing a connection to the KeyDB
 server and Percona Server.
 Static files uploaded from the Admin frontend (such as images and documents)